Skip to main content

 Classroom-led teaching and small-group seminar work are combined with practical, lab and collections-based training, field visits and participation in the annual field school.
 You can choose from a range of specialist modules on the archaeology of historic period societies in Europe, the Mediterranean, North Africa, East and South East Asia, the Indian Ocean and Middle East as well as thematic modules covering aspects of the early modern and modern world, such as colonialization, transatlantic connections, slavery, trade and industrialisation.

 Students studying this course can also follow a route accredited by CIfA, the Chartered Institute for Archaeologists.
 Choosing an accredited undergraduate degree is widely recognised as the first step on a career pathway leading to professional status.
-To obtain a CIfA accredited degree, you would study modules that equip you with the requisite theoretical and practical knowledge to act as a foundation for a career in the UK commercial archaeology sector.
+To obtain a CIfA accredited degree, you can study modules that equip you with the requisite theoretical and practical knowledge to act as a foundation for a career in the UK commercial archaeology sector.

-Course Structure
+Course structure

-Year 1
+Year 1 modules

 Core modules:

-Introduction to Archaeological Methods provides you with a grounding in a range of scientific methods and techniques used in contemporary archaeology.
+provide you with a grounding in a range of scientific methods and techniques used in contemporary archaeology

-Medieval to Modern World Archaeology introduces the archaeology of early medieval to post medieval western and northern Europe via a focus on key artefacts and sites.
+introduces the archaeology of early medieval to post medieval western and northern Europe via a focus on key artefacts and sites.

-Archaeology Practicals examines field and laboratory techniques for the recording and analysis of primary materials, sites and monuments, using group work wherever possible.
+examines field and laboratory techniques for the recording and analysis of primary materials, sites and monuments, using group work wherever possible.

-Historical Archaeology: Methods and Sources provides a grounding in a range of scientific and historical methods and techniques relevant to the archaeology of the historic era and contemporary archaeology and develops a basic critical awareness of the potential and limitations of each.
+provides a grounding in a range of scientific and historical methods and techniques relevant to the archaeology of the historic era and contemporary archaeology and develops a basic critical awareness of the potential and limitations of each.

 • Archaeology in Britain